maco4457/PPL-Paper/Paper.md

 - nil (a type with a unique value also called nil),
 - userdata (a generic C pointer to represent C structures inside Lua),
 - Lua functions, and
-- C functions.
+- C functions

 "After eight years ... the only change in Lua types was the unification of Lua functions and C functions into a single function type.
 To keep the language small, we did not include a boolean type.
 Like in Lisp, nil represents false, and any other value represents true.
 This is one of the few economies that we sometimes regret today."
 Lua.org

-##Only uses coercion between strings and numbers(not nearly as strongly typed as Python)
+##Lua *only* uses coercion between strings and numbers, and therefore is not nearly as strongly typed as Python.
 “String-numeric coercion is not an exception to strong type checking in Lua, it can still be classified as strongly typed” http://the4thwiki.com/lua/types.html